 UM has specific minimum health insurance requirements for students, faculty, and staff traveling abroad.
 The Program Director should review what those requirements are and how to meet them from the links below.

 Program Directors who wish to enroll any program participants (faculty/staff/students) in the HTH Worldwide Insurance Services Comprehensive and/or Supplemental Plan should download and complete the appropriate form(s) below.

 Clery Act Incident Reporting

 As a faculty member directing foreign travel and study with students, you may have a legal responsibility to report crimes occurring in facilities you and your students use for classrooms or housing in foreign countries.
-If the University of Montana has a written rental or lease agreement (no matter how informal) for foreign facilities used for teaching or housing, then the faculty member has a responsibility to report crime statistics for crimes taking place in the rented facilities for the times and dates specified in the rental agreement to the UM International Programs office for inclusion in the University’s annual security report required under the Clery Act.
+If University of Montana has a written rental or lease agreement (no matter how informal, such as an e-mail confirmation) for foreign facilities used for teaching or housing, then the faculty member has a responsibility to report crime statistics for crimes taking place in the rented facilities for the times and dates specified in the rental agreement to the UM International Programs office for inclusion in the University’s annual security report required under the Clery Act.

 Clery reportable crimes include: murder, negligent manslaughter, forcible sex offenses (rape), non-forcible sex offenses (incest and statutory rape), robbery, aggravated assault, burglary, arson, and hate crimes.

-Program Directors should offer an orientation for program participants.
+Program Directors should offer a thorough orientation for students.
 This orientation can be offered as part of a regular academic class during the semester preceding the departure, through a series of pre-trip meetings, or through a one-time workshop.
 The suggested topics to be covered include: